 The increasing pervasiveness of cloud services in today’s work environments, accelerated by a crisis that forced companies around the globe to shift to remote work, is significantly changing how defenders must monitor and protect organizations.
 Corporate data is spread across multiple applications—on-premises and in the cloud—and accessed by users from anywhere using any device.
 With traditional surfaces expanding and network perimeters disappearing, novel attack scenarios and techniques are introduced.

 Every day, we see attackers mount an offensive against target organizations through the cloud and various other attack vectors with the goal of finding the path of least resistance, quickly expanding foothold, and gaining control of valuable information and assets.
-To help organizations fend off these advanced attacks, Microsoft Threat Protection (MTP) leverages the Microsoft 365 security portfolio to automatically analyze cross-domain threat data, building a complete picture of each attack in a single dashboard.
+To help organizations fend off these advanced attacks, Microsoft 365 Defender (previously Microsoft Threat Protection) leverages the Microsoft 365 security portfolio to automatically analyze cross-domain threat data, building a complete picture of each attack in a single dashboard.
 With this breadth and depth of clarity, defenders can focus on critical threats and hunting for sophisticated breaches across endpoints, email, identities and applications.

 Among the wide range of actors that Microsoft tracks—from digital crime groups to nation-state activity groups—HOLMIUM is one of the most proficient in using cloud-based attack vectors.
 Attributed to a Middle East-based group and active since at least 2015, HOLMIUM has been performing espionage and destructive attacks targeting aerospace, defense, chemical, mining, and petrochemical-mining industries.
 HOLMIUM’s activities and techniques overlap with what other researchers and vendors refer to as APT33, StoneDrill, and Elfin.